-- (1) Course examinations that receive the grade "inadequate" (5.0) or are counted as "failed" can be repeated once.
+(1) Course examinations that receive the grade "inadequate" (5.0) or are counted as "failed" can be repeated once.
 The latest date for this repeat exam is the next regular examination date.
-At least one month must lie between the announcement of the results for the failed exams and the repeat exam.
-Before the last possible repeat exam the student must have the possibility to participate in the lectures and seminars of that module. - (2) In the basic modules as well as the structural modules, one examination that was failed or received the grades "inadequate" (5.0) can be repeated twice.
-The latest date for this second repeat exam is the next regular examination date after the first repeat examination. - (3) If these examinations are repeated outside the regular examination dates, the type of examination in a reasoned case can differ from that written in § 6.
+At least four weeks should lie between the announcement of the results for the failed exams and the repeat exam.
+Before the last possible repeat exam after a failed module examination, the student must have the possibility to participate in the lectures and seminars of that module again.

+(2) In the basic modules as well as the structural modules, one examination that was failed or received the grades "inadequate" (5.0) can be repeated twice.
+The latest date for this second repeat exam is the next regular examination date after the first repeat examination.

+(3) If these examinations are repeated outside the regular examination dates, the type of examination in a reasoned case can differ from that written in § 6.
 Prerequisite for this is that the examination contains the same course content.
-The student will be informed about the type of examination at the latest with the announcement of the date for the repeat examination. - (4) The repetition of passed examinations is not allowed.
+The student will be informed about the type of examination at the latest with the announcement of the date for the repeat examination.